jhudsl/tidyversecourse/docs/01-intro.md

                template = "minimal")
 ```

-The `create.project()` function creates a directory called `data_analysis` was created for this project.
+The `create.project()` function creates a directory called `data_analysis` for this project.
 Inside that directory are the following sub-directories (which we can view in the RStudio File browser):

 ![Project Template Directory Layout](book_figures/projecttemplatedir.png)